marcoaam/Boris-Bikes-App/README.md

-boris-bikes-london-tdd
+Boris Bikes
 ======================

-New Version of Boris Bikes with the London TDD style
+Week 3 at Makers Academy.
+This programme was build using TDD best practices and SOLID principles.